For the Pension Provision Debeka and Us Develop Objective Assessment Frameworks for Its Customer Service

 • How does the value of pension products change under different inflation scenarios?

-• Which inflation-linked products can be valued?
+• Which inflation-linked products can be priced?

 Future Regulation for Supervisory Authorities and Insurers

-New regulatory requirements are currently emerging at European and national level, which are placing greater responsibility on supervisory authorities and insurers in particular.
+New regulatory requirements are currently being developed at European and national level, which are placing greater responsibility on supervisory authorities and insurers in particular.
 In 2023, BaFin published information sheet 01/2023 [only available in German], which deals with the verification of the benefits of capital-forming life insurance products for customers.
 A central component: the consideration of real value development in order to realistically reflect the loss of purchasing power due to inflation.

 Cooperation Between Debeka and Fraunhofer ITWM